hungweitseng/CS202-MMA/README.md

 2. Test the developed module: It's your responsibility to test the developed kernel module thoroughly.
 Our benchmark is just a starting point of your testing.
 We will generate a different test sequence to test your program when grading.
 Your module should support an infinite number of user processes and different numbers of accelerators at the b with each container.

 3. Grading guidelines:
-- 40% -- if we are able to compile your kernel module and at least gets your name(s) printed through the output.
+- A: 40% -- if we are able to compile your kernel module and at least gets your name(s) printed through the output.
-- 20% -- if we are able to compile your kernel module and the benchmark can pass all single process, single accelerator cases with matrix sizes up to 1024.
+- B: 20% -- if you pass A and the benchmark can pass all single process, single accelerator cases with matrix sizes up to 1024.
-- 20% -- if we are able to compile your kernel module and the benchmark can pass -- all single process, single accelerator cases with matrix sizes up to 2048 and fairly distribute tasks among accelerators.
+- C: 20% -- if you pass A and B and the benchmark can pass -- all single process, single accelerator cases with matrix sizes up to 2048 and fairly distribute tasks among accelerators.
   -- all single process, multiple accelerator cases with matrix sizes up to 2048 and fairly distribute tasks among accelerators.
-- 15% -- if we are able to compile your kernel module and the benchmark can pass -- all single process, single accelerator cases with matrix sizes up to 2048.
+- D: 15% -- if you pass A and B and C and the benchmark can pass -- all single process, single accelerator cases with matrix sizes up to 2048.
   -- all single process, multiple accelerator cases with matrix sizes up to 2048 and fairly distribute tasks among accelerators.
   -- all multiple processes, multiple accelerator cases with matrix sizes up to 2048 and fairly distribute tasks among accelerators
-- 5% -- if you satify all above and make all above work if we substitute benchmark with benchmark_bonus.
+- E: 5% -- if you satify all of A, B, C, D and if we substitute benchmark with benchmark_bonus and it still passes A, B, C, D.

 ## Deliverables